 - Functional incontinence: When you can't make it to the bathroom in time to urinate.
 This is usually because something got in your way or you were not able to walk there on your own.

 Incontinence almost always results from an underlying treatable medical condition.
-Treatments can vary depending on the type of incontinence you have and how much it affects your life.
+Treatments can vary depending on the type you have and how much it affects your life.
 Your treatment may include medicines, simple exercises, or both.
 Some men need surgery, but most do not.

-Talk to a doctor at Philadelphia Urology Associates today if you are having problems with incontinence.
+Talk to a doctor at Philadelphia Urology Associates today if you are having problems with urinary incontinence.
 We can help find the treatment that is right for you.

 Contact us online or call (215) 563-1199 to schedule an appointment.